Apply for citizenship – for adults

 Suspended sentence

 At least three years after the sentence went into effect (became legally valid).
-If, at the same time, you received a custodial sentence or a fine of more than 60x your daily income, the qualifying period becomes longer.
+If, at the same time, you received a custodial sentence or a day fine, the qualifying period becomes longer.

 Probation

 At least four years from the date on which the probationary period began.
-If, at the same time, you received a custodial sentence or a fine of more than 60x your daily income, the qualifying period becomes longer.
+If, at the same time, you received a custodial sentence or a day fine, the qualifying period becomes longer.

 1-month custodial sentence